njaykar/cust-auto-db/README.md

 # cust-auto-db

-# A sample Spring MVC JPA app with MySql Serve Database connection.
+# A sample Spring MVC JPA app with MySql Server Database connection.

 # The Database Schema is an example of a non identifying One-To-Many Relationship.